ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_02_UC_DEPLOY.md

 * ruby - https://dev.ost.com/docs/sdk_ruby.html
 * php - https://dev.ost.com/docs/sdk_php.html

 Here we show the example of the JavaScript SDK.
 Make sure that the `to_address` is the coinbase address you copied previously.
-The amount to be sent to this address can be understood from the [Transfers API documentation.](https://dev.ost.com/docs/api_transfers_create.html#amount)
+The amount to be sent to this address can be understood from the [Transfers API documentation.](https://dev.ost.com/docs/api_transfers_create.html#amount).
+Please note that you can transfer only as much OST OST⍺ Prime as you have available after the staking and minting.
+If you need more, you will have to stake and mint the required amound via the OST KIT⍺ dashboard.

 ```javascript
 const transferService = ostObj.services.transfers; // transfer object creation